saralenehan/au-components/agreement_creation.md

 ## Agreement creation

-It is helpful to clarify what counts as formal agreement between the parties.
+It is helpful to clarify when the agreement becomes legally binding.

 ### {{party 2}} agrees by using the Services.